sinmi-hub/Complex-Projects/README.md

 ## BitTorrent Client

 - Description

 	BitTorrent is a peer-to-peer file sharing protocol used for distributing large amounts of data.
 Here, I build a BitTorrent client that's capable of downloading a publicly available file using the BitTorrent protocol.
 BitTorrent helps file downloads to be a lot faster and reduces server load.
 More information about this project will be in the READMe file of the BitTorrent directory.
 - Model Inspiration and Real life use

-    Tranmission is an open source BitTorrent Client that is used by Ubuntu (as of May 2024)
+    Tranmission is a BitTorrent Client that is used
 - Status: In Progress